git/git.github.io/rev_news/drafts/edition-85.md

   so that hopefully gcc would understand that the `slot->finished` field isn't using a local address outside the current function.

-  Ævar replied to Junio, that assingning slot->finished to NULL at the end of the function would indeed quiet gcc.
+  Ævar replied to Junio, that assigning `slot->finished` to `NULL` at the end of the function would indeed quiet gcc.
 So he sent [a version 2 of his patch](https://lore.kernel.org/git/patch-v2-1.1-777838267a5-20220225T090816Z-avarab@gmail.com/) that only added `slot->finished = NULL;` at the end of the function.